 Informal education is incidental education achieved through conversation, contact and in a non-designed situation.
 It is spontaneous rather than deliberate.
-Informal agencies of education include the family, the society, the play groups, professional organizations.
+Informal agencies of education include the

-5.5 DISTANCE EDUCATION
+7.5 DISTANCE EDUCATION

 If teaching and learning are separated either by distance or time, then such type of arrangement of teaching-learning process comes under distance education.